Sanita-Haque/UAV-Assisted-Vehicular-Communications/README.md

 subchannel allocation, and UAV-to-vehicle connection in order to maximize the total data rate in a highway situation.
 It is challenging to obtain an optimal solution for this non-convex optimization issue.
-To break the difficulties down into four smaller problems and ultimately obtain the ideal result, an iterative approach is suggested.
+Genetic Algorithm is used to get the optimal solution.